 *Since the time of this writing, Tennessee courts have upheld the decision to keep all offenders involved in this tragedy behind bars, including the female accomplice who was up for parole this December.
 Vanessa Coleman’s parole was DENIED.
-Among the many reasons why included what was described as a “depreciation” of the seriousness of what took place in a home where the female accomplice resided for more than 3 days while another woman suffered and passed away.
-The following essay is one I penned in response to many concerned citizens’ questioning of how such actions and violence could carry such light punishment for murders, the all-American question these days.
+Among the reasons for denial were a “depreciation” of the seriousness of what took place in a home where the female accomplice resided for more than 3 days as another woman suffered and passed away.
+The following essay is one I penned in response to many citizens’ questioning of how such actions could carry such light punishment.

 On the Channon Christian and Chris Newsom losses of life*, and Vanessa Coleman’s impending parole

-I only learned of the rapes and murders of Channon Christian and Christopher Newsom because of the national and international media blitz from George Zimmerman’s trial and acquittal last summer.
-I was under a high workload and I packed away my television as a result, to be left with YouTube video recaps of the Zimmerman trial.
-As I watched every segment available, I was exposed to a companion stream of violent cases and trials on the YouTube platform.
+I only learned of the torture deaths of Channon Christian and Christopher Newsom because of the national and international media blitz from George Zimmerman’s trial and acquittal last summer.
+I was under a high workload so I packed away my television as a result, to be left with YouTube video recaps of the Zimmerman trial.
+As I watched every trial segment available, I was exposed to a stream of violent cases and trials on the YouTube platform.
 I clicked on one: “Worst Story We All Missed in America.”
-The story told took place in early 2007.
+The story took place in early 2007.
 I will never understand how few of us knew about it.

 A seminal moment in a small Tennessee population’s quest to bring national attention to their sad nightmare occurred when Oprah Winfrey came up on Blaze TV’s “The Glenn Beck Program” in August 2013.
 Mr. Beck attacked Ms. Winfrey’s analogy of Trayvon Martin to Emmett Till, a comparison he rejected based upon unfortunate stereotypes criminalizing Trayvon unto this very day.
-Yet I respected a white female viewer who blew up Beck’s caller hotline afterward; she wanted to know why our country was up in arms about one boy’s death by one gunshot during a one-minute encounter with one deranged man, but no one knew about two people’s deaths over three days involving many methods and assailants.
-Beck fell back on a familiar “post-racial” whine: no one ever wants to discuss black-on-white crime, since white racism is easier to frame and more politically-correct to spotlight.
+I could not respect that common racist response.
+Yet I respected a white female viewer who blew up Beck’s caller hotline; she wanted to know why our country was up in arms about one boy’s death by one gunshot during a one-minute encounter with one deranged man, but no one knew about two people’s deaths over three days involving many methods and assailants.

-While I can certainly recognize an attempt to obscure the unmistakable realities of persistent discrimination and even fatal profiling against blacks in America, I could understand the female caller’s concerns.
+While I can certainly recognize attempts to obscure the unmistakable realities of persistent discrimination and even fatal profiling against blacks in America, I could understand the female caller’s concerns.
 We all heard about the Central Park Jogger, JonBenét Ramsey, Rodney King, Amadou Diallo, Trayvon Martin, many more cases.
 We should have.
-This tragedy’s burial demonstrates plummeting sensitivities, maybe preoccupation with happy cups and Blue Ivy’s hair, if national news media just had no room to point out the extreme and unusual Christian-Newsom tragedy.
+This tragedy’s burial demonstrates plummeting sensitivities if national news media had no room to point out the extreme and unusual Christian-Newsom tragedy.

 It took me some time to understand each role played by the five black faces responsible for this troubling event.
-And that was my shock and shame, that all Americans were not unsettled this happened on our soil.
 I finally understood Ms. Coleman’s: nothing.
-The then-18-year-old did not necessarily initiate or participate in the actual crimes against Channon and Chris, but she did not do a thing to save them or stop the men either.
+The then-18-year-old did not necessarily initiate or participate in the actual crimes against Channon and Chris, but she did not do a thing to save them or stop their male assailants either.
 She was on a holiday visit to Tennessee from her native Kentucky, staying in Mr. Davidson’s house because she dated his brother at the time.
-Two days after the men wrapped Channon in garbage bags, after all raped her and doused her body in harsh cleaners to remove DNA evidence, Ms. Coleman went back to Kentucky.
+Two days after the men wrapped Channon in garbage bags, after they all raped her and doused her body in harsh cleaners to remove DNA evidence, Ms. Coleman went back to Kentucky.

-Ms. Coleman testified within that environment and those 72 hours, she played a benign role as a naïve domestic ornament of the home: cooking the men Sunday breakfast, giving their female captive water, riding out for candy bars and checking the victim’s pulse.
+Ms. Coleman testified that within that environment and those 72 hours, she played a benign role as a naïve domestic ornament of the home: cooking the men Sunday breakfast, giving their female captive water, riding out for candy bars and checking the victim’s pulse.
 She showered.
-She changed into new shoes and a jacket, filled a new purse—all items once belonging to the female who remained blindfolded and tied up in the front bedroom of the 800-square foot home, once appearing naked from the waist down.
-As a woman, I naturally feel heartbreak to know another woman went out on a date but found life derailed into a few days of torture-induced delirium, before she took her last breaths suffocating in a garbage can.
+She changed into new shoes and a new jacket, and filled a new purse—all items once belonging to the female who remained blindfolded and tied up in the front bedroom of the 800-square foot home.
+As a woman, I naturally feel heartbreak to know another woman went out on a date but found life derailed into a few days of torture-induced delirium.
+I did not know Ms. Christian but I cried to know she took her last breaths suffocating in a garbage can.
 The medical examiner testified this is exactly what happened.
 But I was just gutted to learn another woman was in the house with her during those days.
-Ms. Coleman let Channon suffer in her midst, and offered her nothing but a drink of water throughout the ordeal.
+Vanessa let Channon suffer right in her midst.
+She offered her nothing but a drink of water throughout the ordeal.

 One grand juror posed the obvious question: “Were you somewhat terrified with all this activity going on?”
-Ms. Coleman’s defense was intimidation and death threats from the men, lack of transportation and demands to do what they said.
-Yet, she admits the three men in the house fell asleep at times, including her boyfriend who shared a bed with her.
-She did not feel compelled to bolt out of the house with a cell phone, or to flee for help at the very nearby waste facility adjacent to the house.
-Such behavior speaks to a voyeuristic apathy pervading our world right now, albeit extraordinary in this instance.
+Ms. Coleman’s defense was she had intimidation and death threats from the men, lack of transportation and pressure to do what they said.
+Yet, she admits the three men fell asleep at times, including her boyfriend who shared a bed with her.
+That was her time to bolt out of the house with a cell phone, or to flee for help at the very nearby waste facility adjacent to the house.
+Her passive behavior speaks to a voyeuristic apathy pervading our world right now, albeit extraordinary in this instance.